mus-format/specification/README.md

 Note that the object fields are encoded in order, first the first, then the second, then third, and so on.

+# Motivation
+This approach provides:
+1. A simple serializer that can be implemented quite easily and quickly for any programming language.
+2. And as we know, simple products are much easier to maintain + they usually have fewer bugs.
+3. The small number of bytes required to encode data.
+This means we can send fewer bytes over the network or store fewer bytes on disk.
+And that's great because I/O is often a performance bottleneck.

 # Format Features
 - All `uint` (`uint64`, `uint32`, `uint16`, `uint8`, `uint`), `int`,
   `float` data types can be encoded in one of two ways: using Varint or Raw